MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 My usual method for getting relay satellites into a decent spread is to use a resonant orbit.
 That doesn't work for Duna/Ike because Ike keeps getting in the way.
 What I do for Duna is simply build the two Relay 100 satellites and set them directly on a rendezvous with their assigned positions 120 degrees leading and lagging Ike.

 Then launch a trio of small relay satellites for Ike.
 When you capture that satellite delivery to Ike's SOI, use the [Resonant Orbit Calculator][RESORBCALC] to figure out what orbital parameters the deployer will need to space the satellites out correctly.
-Note that you can't achieve surface-synchronous orbit at Ike because it's SOI is too small.
+Note that you can't achieve surface-synchronous orbit at Ike because its SOI is too small.
 The important thing is to get all the satellites onto the same orbital period to within a few seconds.
 With that level of accuracy you should have decent coverage for years at a time.

 ### Establish Depots